Search in

 Provenance

-The CALET CHD lightcurves are delivered by the CALET team in Japan as ASCII files to the DARTS archive located at ISAS (Japan).
-The HEASARC developed software to create the FITS versions of the lightcurves.
-This is run at DARTS, and the output is placed online at https://darts.isas.jaxa.jp/astro/calet/.
-The HEASARC hosts a copy of these lightcurves and generates this database table by collecting high-level information from the data.
+The CALET CHD particle rates as function of time are delivered by the CALET team in Japan as ASCII files to the DARTS archive located at ISAS (Japan).
+The HEASARC developed software to create the FITS version of these time-particle rate files.
+The software is run at DARTS, and the output is placed online at https://darts.isas.jaxa.jp/astro/calet/.
+The HEASARC hosts a copy of these files and generates this database table by collecting high-level information from the data.
 The Data and the database table are updated regularly during operation.

 Description